 Should you have any data protection questions or concerns, please contact our Data Protection Officer via the surgery at: firstname.lastname@example.org

 The Freedom of Information Act 2000 (FOIA) gives people a general right of access to information held by or on behalf of public authorities, promoting a culture of openness and accountability across the public sector.
 You can request any non-personal information that the GP Practice holds, that does not fall under an exemption.
 You may not ask for information that is covered by the Data Protection Legislation under FOIA.
 However you can request this under a right of access request – see section above ‘Access to your information’.

 If you have concerns or are unhappy about any of our services, please contact the Practice Manager.
 For independent advice about data protection, privacy and data-sharing issues, you can contact:

 The Information Commissioner Wycliffe House

 The NHS Care Record Guarantee for England sets out the rules that govern how patient information is used in the NHS, what control the patient can have over this, the rights individuals have to request copies of their data and how data is protected under Data Protection Legislation. www.systems.digital.nhs.uk/carerecordguarantee

 The NHS Constitution

 The NHS Constitution establishes the principles and values of the NHS in England.
 It sets out the rights patients, the public and staff are entitled to.
-These rights cover how patients access health services, the quality of care you’ll receive, the treatments and programmes available to you, confidentiality, information and your right to complain if things go wrong. www.gov.uk/the-nhs-constitution-for-england
+These rights cover how patients access health services, the quality of care you’ll receive, the treatments and programs available to you, confidentiality, information and your right to complain if things go wrong.
+Gov: NHS Constitution for England

 The processing of personal data in the delivery of direct care and for providers’ administrative purposes in this surgery and in support of direct care elsewhere is supported under the following Article 6 and 9 conditions of the GDPR: